7 Factors that Separate Good Websites from Bad Websites

 For any website to be successful, people need to be able to use it.
 Design and appearance will never replace the need for usability.
 The usability needs of a site will partially depend on the nature of the site.
 For example, a large e-commerce site needs to have an effective search function, logical categorization of products for browsing, a user-friendly shopping cart, etc. A blog or any type of website with lots of text will need to provide excellent readability, good navigation between articles, etc.

 Any site that lacks usability will struggle to keep visitors on the site and to encourage repeat visits.
 Most of us internet users are impatient and if we find something that makes us work too hard, we’ll simply leave.
-For a more informative look at the topic of usability, see What Everybody Ought to Know About Usability and Web Design.

 4 – Accessibility